gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 pip install confluent-kafka
 ```

-To also install avro support, also perform the following step:
+To install support for Avro, also perform the following step:

 ```
 pip install confluent-kafka[avro]
 ```

 You can work with scripts and store each code block in a file.
-You can then execute using `python script-name.py`.
+You can then execute it using `python script-name.py`.
 Or you can use the Apache Zeppelin notebook-based environment and just add each code block as a paragraph into a notebook and execute it from there.

 ## Working with Text Messages